Indiana University Purdue University Indianapolis (IUPUI)

 Knowledge of applicable building codes, regulations or ordinances

-Ability to read blueprints and schematics
+Ability to read and interpret drawings, blueprints and/or schematics

 Ability to work with wide variety of cultures and backgrounds